santoshtiwari41/ICTMP/chapter-2/project-organization-and-project-life-cycle.md

 | **End Result**    | A completed project with deliverables. | A product that evolves over time before being discontinued. |

-## Question 2:**explain the four frames of organizations .How can they help project managers understand the organizational context for theri projects?**
+## Question 2:**explain the four frames of organizations .How can they help project managers understand the organizational context for their projects?**

 The **Four Frames of Organizations** is a model developed by **Bolman and Deal** that helps project managers understand different perspectives of an organization.
 These four frames are: